CONSUMERS: CHECK BEFORE YOU HIRE!

 It is important to make sure that a company is qualified to do tree work and fully insured in case an accident happens.
 Incorrect tree work can predispose your trees to many future problems, including tree failure.
 In addition, many homeowner policies will not cover injuries or damage done by an under-insured tree care contractor, which may leave the financial burden on the homeowner.

 Note to Consumers: Any business that provides tree care services for hire in the state of New Jersey shall be registered with the NJ Board of Tree Experts and have, in its employ, at least one full time Licensed Tree Expert or Licensed Tree Care Operator, depending on the services that are offered.

-Non-registered Pennsylvania Businesses by County & Out-of-State Businesses
+Non-registered New Jersey & Out-of-State Businesses by County

 Atlantic County Non-registered Businesses

 Hunterdon County Non-registered Businesses

 Middlesex County Non-registered Businesses

 Monmouth County Non-registered Businesses